 We use the rebound hammer to get an indication of the concrete strength.
-The device of rebound hammer test is about 1 foot long and enclose a mass and a spring.
+The device of the rebound hammer test is about 1 foot long and encloses a mass and a spring.
 The spring-loaded mass is released to hit on the surface of the hardened concrete.

 The mass rebounds and the amounts of a rebound are read on a scale.
 The larger the rebound, the harder is the concrete and hard surface and the greater will be the strength.